40Digits/wordpress-starter-theme/README.md

-# Wordpress Starter Theme
+# WordPress Starter Theme

 Built to work within the needs of 40Digits, our theme functions as a starting point for our projects.

 Comes included with:

-- Manageable Wordpress Functions
+- Manageable WordPress Functions
 - Core necessities to get the site running, up to you on what is and isn't needed.
 - Environment Management

-For additional [useful functions](http://wiki.40digits.net/resources/wp-functions-to-take-advantage-of/) to take advantage of, read our Wiki article.

 ## Installation

-* Download theme and place into your Wordpress install. `/wp-content/themes/`
+* Download theme and place into your WordPress install. `/wp-content/themes/`
 * or clone repo

 ## Build Script Documentation